-One suggestion I like to give to my couples who will be having an engagement session (or family shoot) is to play dress up and help each other pick out outfits.
+Another thing I tell clients who are planning an engagement session (or session of any kind) is to play dress up together.
+This can help everyone select outfits that they look there best in.
 If your significant other thinks you look good in a particular ensemble, chances are that you do!
-They may even have a few favorite outfits that you where on a regular basis in mind so be sure to ask them.
+They may even have a few favorite accessory!
 Take some time with each other to talk about what you like to see each other in and work out a few outfits that work great together!

 A GUIDE FOR BUILDING OUTFITS during An ENGAGEMENT SESSION or FAMILY SHOOT: